 Cost of Antidepressants Without Insurance

-The cost of antidepressants without insurance depends on what medication you get, your dosage, if you get a generic or brand name medication, and where you get the prescription from.
-Below we outline the average retail cost of the common dosages for 10 generic and brand name medications that are used to treat depression.
+The cost of antidepressants without insurance depends on what medication you get, your dosage, a generic or brand name medication, and where you get the prescription from.
+Below we outline the average retail cost of the common dosages for 10 generic and brand name medications used to treat depression.
 All of the prices below are for 30 capsules of each medication.

 Other Costs of Depression